noaman2005/ecommerce-aws/GETTING_STARTED.md

 ### Hot Reload
 The app uses Next.js hot reload.
 Any changes you make will automatically refresh the browser.

-### Mock Data
+### Real Data Integration
-Currently, the app uses mock data for products and orders.
-This allows you to develop without setting up AWS services.
+The app is fully integrated with AWS services. **AWS API Gateway + Lambda functions** handle all product and category operations with Cognito authorization.
+DynamoDB stores all data, and S3 is used for product image storage.

 ### State Management
 - **Authentication**: Managed by Zustand (`lib/store/auth-store.ts`)